 The practice of natural colon cleansing dates back to ancient Greece.
-In the U.S., cleansing the colon -- the large intestine -- became popular in the 1920s and 1930s.
+In the U.S., cleansing the colon -- the large intestine -- became popular in the early 1900s.
 But when the theories behind it lost support, it fell out of favor.
 Recently, though, colon cleansing -- using, for example, teas, enzymes, or colon irrigation -- has experienced resurgence.

 There are two main colon-cleansing methods.
 One involves buying products; the other involves seeing a practitioner to have a colon irrigation.